Samaritan Pentateuch: Masoretic Text

 Manuscripts of the Samaritan Pentateuch are written in a different script than the one used in the Masoretic Pentateuch.
 The Samaritan text is written with the Samaritan alphabet, derived from the Paleo-Hebrew alphabet used by the Israelite community prior to the Babylonian captivity.
 During the exile in Babylon, Jews adopted the Ashuri script, based on the Babylonians' Aramaic alphabet, which was developed into the modern Hebrew alphabet.
 Originally, all manuscripts of the Samaritan Pentateuch consisted of unvocalized text written using only the letters of the Samaritan alphabet.
 Beginning in the 12th century, some manuscripts show a partial vocalization resembling the Jewish Tiberian vocalization used in Masoretic manuscripts.
 More recently, manuscripts have been produced with full vocalization.
 The Samaritan Pentateuchal text is divided into 904 paragraphs.
 Divisions between sections of text are marked with various combinations of lines, dots or an asterisk; a dot is used to indicate the separation between words.

 The London Polyglot lists 6,000 instances where the Samaritan Pentateuch differs from the Masoretic text.
 As different printed editions of the Samaritan Pentateuch are based upon different sets of manuscripts, the precise number varies significantly from one edition to another.
 Only a minority of such differences are significant.
 Most are simply spelling differences, usually concerning Hebrew letters of similar appearance; the use of more matres lectionis (symbols indicating vowels) in the Samaritan Pentateuch, compared with the Masoretic; different placement of words in a sentence; and the replacement of some verbal constructions with equivalent ones.
 A comparison between both versions shows a preference in the Samaritan version for the Hebrew preposition al where the Masoretic text has el.

 The most notable substantial differences between both texts are those related to Mount Gerizim, the Samaritans' place of worship.
-The Samaritan version of the Ten Commandments includes the command that an altar be built on Mount Gerizim on which all sacrifices should be offered.
+The Samaritan version of the Ten Commandments count as nine commandments what others count as ten, and include as the tenth the command that an altar be built on Mount Gerizim on which all sacrifices should be offered.
 The Samaritan Pentateuch contains the following paragraph, which is absent from the Jewish version: